The Early Years Foundation Stage (EYFS) Curriculum

 - Expressive Arts and Design

-Please log onto the links below to view the booklet, and read about the guided support that will help you as a parent to know what to expect during these vital important years
+Please click the link below to view the booklet, and read about the guided support that will help you as a parent to know what to expect during these vital important years

 In addition the new guidance outlines the Characteristics of Effective Learning which are particularly important to us in the nursery school.